The best credit cards in Australia

 Subprime credit cards

-Subprime cards are designed toward applicants who have a bad credit history and these cards typically have high-interest rates and fees.
-The Federal Government has made rules regarding the amount of fees subprime credit card issuers can charge, but the issuers often look for loopholes and ways to skirt these rules.
+Subprime cards are designed for applicants who have a bad credit history and these cards typically have high-interest rates and fees.
+The Federal Government has made rules regarding the number of fees subprime credit card issuers can charge, but the issuers often look for loopholes and ways to skirt these rules.

 Prepaid credit cards

 A Prepaid cardholder is required to load money onto the card before the card can be used.
 Purchases made are withdrawn from the card's balance.
 Your spending limit depends on the money loaded onto the card.

 All prepaid cards have no finance charges or minimum payments because the balance is withdrawn from the deposit you've made.
 You cannot boost your credit score with a prepaid card.